+Are you dreaming of being a solo traveller?
 Do you spend hours scrolling through your favourite blogs and Instagram feeds planning your perfect adventure?
-Are you itching to book your dream trip but feel too scared to commit because you have got no one to go with?
+Are you itching to book your trip of a lifetime but feel too scared to commit?

 Or perhaps you have booked your trip, boarded the plane and even checked in to your accommodation as a solo traveller and are now frozen with worry.

 Are you going to be by yourself the whole time, on the periphery of the action, staring at all the other travellers in large, happy groups or at the couples entwined in their own bubble of travel bliss?